mengab/GAGNet/README.md

 * We have provided some optional parameters in the `option.py` file, and specified all the default parameters in `train.py`.
 * We recommend that you read our `train.py ` and `option.py ` files carefully before training the model.
-* If you want to train the network models in those ablation studies, you can choose to disable the corresponding parameters in the `train.py ` file.
+* If you want to train the network model in the ablation study, you can choose to disable the corresponding parameter in the `option.py ` file.

 ### Contact
 We are glad to hear if you have any suggestions and questions.